hankbao/libreboot/docs/hcl/index.md

 -   [Apple MacBook1,1](#macbook11)
 -   [Apple MacBook2,1](#macbook21)

-\'Supported\' means that the build scripts know how to build ROM images for these systems, and that the systems have been tested (confirmed working).
-There may be exceptions; in other words, this is a list of
+'Supported' means that the build scripts know how to build ROM images for these systems, and that the systems have been tested (confirmed working).
+There may be exceptions; in other words, this is a list of 'officially' supported systems.
-\'officially\' supported systems.

 It is also possible to build ROM images (from source) for other systems (and virtual systems, e.g. QEMU).